NOTE: Our office is undergoing a re-organization and expansion through the 2016-17 school year.

 - Diversity Summit on Inclusive Excellence (winter) provides opportunities for sharing and learning about research, issues, identities and best/promising practices

-- Flick & Feed/Back pop culture movie discussions (each quarter, formerly Dinner & A Movie)
+- Flick & Feed/Back webinar, panel and/or pop culture movie discussions (generally quarterly, formerly Dinner & A Movie)

-- FORWARD : a facilitation training program, preparing students to lead various CME programs and presentations.
+- FORWARD facilitation training program, preparing graduate students to lead various presentations and dialogues

 - Voices of Discovery multi-session inter/group dialogues (select quarters), including Winter 2017 gender intergroup dialogue courses with Communication Studies: details | express interest

-We are also work various campus and community partners to introduce new and expand existing opportunities for community and skill-building for the 2016-17 academic year.
-For example, we are working with the Sustained Dialogue Institute on creating ongoing dialogues for students, staff and faculty, and likely to host another Peacemaking Circle on campus.
+We are also working various campus and community partners to introduce new and expand existing opportunities for community and skill-building for the 2016-17 academic year.
+For example: we are:

 Please click on the respective program/service above for more information.
 (Check the Programs & Services menu for a full list of CME support and educational offerings.)

-We are also working to expand the number and variety of online resources available through this website, to help Pioneers connect with information, organizations and opportunities to broaden and deepen their experience in sharing across our similarities and differences, such as:
+We are working to expand the number and variety of online resources available online, to help Pioneers connect with information, organizations and opportunities to broaden and deepen their experience in sharing across our similarities and differences, such as:

 - Bias Incident Response Team (BIRT): our office is part of the leadership team launching this centralized reporting and response process during fall 2016.